Bewsey Old Hall: History

+Bewsey Old Hall was Grade II* listed in 1951 and the remains of the moat and fishpond constitute a scheduled monument.
+The adjoining 18th-century farmhouse is separately listed at Grade II.

 Building and grounds

-The original fourteenth century moat only partly holds water today.
-The building has distinctive chimneystacks and stone mullion windows which are most likely the work of Sir Thomas Ireland and date back to around 1600.
-Bewsey's remaining medieval structures were demolished during the eighteenth century, when the hall was extended, and landscaping works filled in parts of the moat and enlarged others as water features.
+The original 14th-century moat only partly holds water today.
+The building has distinctive chimneystacks and stone mullion windows, which are most likely the work of Sir Thomas Ireland and date back to around 1600.
+Bewsey's remaining medieval structures were demolished during the 18th century, when the hall was extended, and landscaping works filled in parts of the moat and enlarged others as water features.
 In 1863, a 'New Hall' was built, and Bewsey Old Hall was left in the hands of tenants, until, in considerable disrepair, it was acquired by Warrington Development Corporation in 1974.

 Notable events

 Sir John Boteler, Lord of Warrington, was murdered in his bed in 1521 at Bewsey Hall, the murderers allegedly acting on the orders of his brother-in-law, Edward Stanley, 3rd Earl of Derby, with whom he had been on bad terms for some time.
 Sir Piers Legh and Sir William Savage, whom Stanley had employed to carry out the deed, bribed the porter at Bewsey to place a lighted taper in a certain window when the house had settled down for the evening.
-They then crossed the moat in a coracle like boat and stole into Sir John's bed chamber, a struggle with the chamberlain ensued who was also murdered.
+They then crossed the moat in a coracle like boat and stole into Sir John's bedchamber; a struggle ensued with the chamberlain, who was also murdered.
 They later hung the treacherous servant from a tree in the Bewsey estate, so that he could not give evidence against them.

 Legend has it that the Bonnie Prince Charlie stayed the night there, on his retreat from Derby during the 1745 campaign.